Aneesha0136/Machine-Learning/README.md

 ---

 ##  About me,
+- I'm a 4th year student of B.Tech at Indian educational institution
 - 💡 Enthusiast in **Artificial Intelligence & Machine Learning**
 - 🔧 Builder of **IoT and Embedded Systems** using microcontrollers & sensors